PKSHATechnology-Research/camphr/docs/source/notes/finetune_transformers.rst

                    model.pretrained=bert-base-cased  \
                    model.lang.name=en

-Of course you can also use non-English languages, by changing *model.lang.name*:
+Of course, you can also use non-English languages, by changing *model.lang.name*:

 .. code-block:: console